Everyone struggles with motivation occasionally.

 So I encourage you to find a trusted friend who’s willing to meet with your child periodically to mentor him or her.
 (I also offer this mentoring/coaching program.)

-In this article, you’ve learned the 12 common reasons why children and teenagers seem lazy or unmotivated.
+In this article, you’ve learned the 12 most common reasons why children and teens seem lazy or unmotivated.

 Depending on the situation, there may be several factors involved.

 As such, helping your children regain their motivation will likely require a multi-pronged approach.